Joshuailuma/smart-wallet/README.md

 # Smart Wallet

-A smart wallet where a user could create a wallet and transfer funds to other wallet users.
+A smart wallet where a user could create as many wallets as needed and fund them.
+This project demonstrates the implementation of account abstraction EIP-4337
 ## Getting Started

 First, run the development server: